Loss of habitat

 How can we help them?

 - Finding out what different species need: keeping up with research and contributing to it (e.g. through citizen science)

 - Conserving and restoring habitats

-- Creating corridors not just for a particular species, but corridors that a variety of animals can use (e.g. a line of eucalypts may be very useful for koalas – planting an under storey will increase its usefulness for other creatures)
+- Creating corridors not just for a particular species, but corridors that a variety of animals can use (e.g. a line of eucalypts may be very useful for koalas – planting an under storey will increase its usefulness for ground-foraging or low-nesting creatures)

 - providing corridors wide enough to avoid edge efects and buffer against disasters

-- Control dogs and cats, especially at night.
-They need plenty of exercise, but not by themselves at night.
+- Controlling dogs and cats, especially at night.
+They need plenty of exercise, but not unsupervised, especially at night.

-- Providing poles for gliders and shelters for them to hide from owls as they traverse a paddock between forest fragments
+- Providing poles for gliders to traverse a paddock between forest fragments

 - Careful driving, especially at dusk and dawn.

 With care and intelligent planning, maybe we CAN still enjoy our wildlife for decades or even centuries to come!